 African American Resources

-Building a sense of community amongst African Americans in South King County is an important aspect of KBAC.
+Kent Black Action Commission is building a sense of community among African Americans in South King County is an important aspect of KBAC.
 With programs like our annual Juneteenth Celebration, Youth Leadership Project, the KBAC Newsletter, and more, we establish important lines of communication within that community and provide visibility to the issues and concerns of our members as well as valuable resources available.

 What does it mean to be African American in the Pacific Northwest?
 It is a beautiful range of colors and hues — a diversity of experiences and locations.
 African Americans come from a variety of countries of origin, both known and unknown representing an assortment of religions, a staggering array of occupations, a multitude of co-workers, neighbors, friends and families, and an ever evolving community that continues to shape and reshape the human experience in the Pacific Northwest region.
 The Northwest African American Museum invites you to explore this continually changing story, for it is yours, it is mine, it is all of ours.

 Martin Luther King Jr, Family Outreach Center improves the quality of life for children, youth and families in Spokane through an array of culturally responsive educational and social services within the framework of Dr. King’s vision of equal respect, treatment and accessibility for all people.
 Their Children’s Services Department works with Spokane-area children and youth, and provides them with a safe, holistic environment where they can learn and grow within a framework that includes active parent involvement.